 The good news is that freelancers have a number of options when it comes to deciding what to do about their pensions, giving savers the freedom to choose the best option for their circumstances.

-An ordinary personal pension, also known as a private pension, is the most common choice and something that’s offered by most providers, including PensionBee, which is available through Starling’s Marketplace.
+An ordinary personal pension, also known as a private pension, is the most common choice and something that’s offered by most providers, including PensionBee, which is available through the personal finance Marketplace.
 You pay into these plans and they are managed for you by big investment companies such as State Street Global Advisors and BlackRock.

 A stakeholder pension is something self-employed savers might also be interested in for their flexibility.
 There’s a low minimum gross contribution of £20 and fees are capped at 1.5% a year, for the first 10 years.
 This option allows you to save flexibly, and you can stop and start your payments without incurring a penalty.